Syrian rebels hit back at Assad's air power

 The aerial bombardment has driven fresh waves of refugees into neighbouring countries, reviving Turkish calls for "safe zones" to be set up on Syrian territory - appeals ignored by a divided U.N.
 Security Council and by Western powers reluctant to commit the military forces needed to secure such zones.

-Rebels in Deir al-Zor overran an air defence building, taking at least 16 captives and seizing an unknown number of anti-aircraft rockets, said Rami Abdulrahman of the British-based Syrian Observatory for Human Rights.
+Rebels in Deir al-Zor overran an air defence building early on Saturday, taking at least 16 captives and seizing an unknown number of anti-aircraft rockets, said Rami Abdulrahman of the British-based Syrian Observatory for Human Rights.

-Activist video posted on the internet showed the officers and soldiers captured by rebel fighters as well as an arsenal of rocket-propelled grenades and ammunition seized in the raid.
+Video posted on the Internet by activists showed the officers and soldiers captured by the rebel fighters, and Al Arabiya television broadcast footage of what it said were rockets and ammunition seized in the raid.

 Abdulrahman said rebels also attacked the Hamdan military airbase at Albu Kamal, close to Syria's eastern border with Iraq, but did not succeed in breaking into it.

-The attacks come three days after rebels said they had damaged several helicopters at the Taftanaz air base in Idlib province.
+The attacks come three days after rebels attacked the Taftanaz air base in Idlib province, where they said several helicopters were damaged.
 The insurgents also said they have shot down a fighter jet and a helicopter last week.

 AIR STRIKES

-Assad's forces have carried out numerous air strikes on civilians in rebel-held areas.
+Assad's forces have made numerous air strikes on civilians in rebel-held parts of Syria.
 Helicopters have strafed towns with heavy machineguns, and jets have unleashed rockets and bombs against opposition strongholds.

 Bombardments of northern towns such as Azaz and Anadan, of which Assad lost control weeks ago, have led to thousands of residents fleeing to safety in Turkey.